 A Multifunctional High Chair

 Unless mom and dad want to spend the first few years of parenthood battling each other for the title of who wore the baby food best, a high chair is a no-brainer.
 Although babies won’t be eating solids for the first 5 months or so, some high chairs can double as infant seats.

-The Peg Perego is a multi-function high chair that grows with baby from infancy to toddlerhood.
-The soft padding and five recline positions, keep babies happy and comfy through playtime, cat naps, and meals.
-And the chair has nine height positions allowing baby to eat at the table with the rest of the family, with wheels that automatically lock for safety.
+The Peg Perego is a multi-function high chair that grows with the baby from infancy to toddlerhood.
+The soft padding and five reclining positions.
+It keeps babies happy and comfy through playtime, cat naps, and meals.
+And the chair has nine height positions allowing the baby to eat at the table with the rest of the family, with wheels that automatically lock for safety.
 There is also plenty of room to store extra bibs, burp cloths, and clean clothes in the storage net.